-Beam Time residency
+Beam Time residency, UK

 Beam Time is a residency based at the Central Laser Facility at the Rutherford Appleton Laboratories in Oxfordshire.
 I will be working along side scientists at the facility and engaging with their practice there.